Skip to main content

 Mass exit operations

-This section explains how to trigger the mass exit process and enable users to withdraw their funds using snapshot proofs.
+This section explains how to trigger the mass exit process and enable users to withdraw their funds using account state snapshots.

-When mass exit is triggered, standard deposits and withdrawals are immediately blocked, and the bridge enters mass exit mode.
-Users must then obtain and submit proofs of their account state from the last known valid block.
+When a mass exit is triggered, standard deposits and withdrawals are immediately blocked, and the bridge enters mass exit mode.
+Users must then obtain account state proofs from the Chromia side as of the last known valid block, and submit them to the EVM contract to withdraw their funds.

 Step 1: Triggering mass exit